CHAPTER 4

 The interview with Agarwal, scheduled for this coming evening, is not the only reason she is attending this conference.
 The American Academy of Gerontologists is set to announce the start of an annual competition for an academic sabbatical position.
 The organization wishes to raise its profile.
 It hopes publicity surrounding this conference will contribute to its campaign.
 The AAG wants to better position itself for tapping into the last decade’s ten-fold increase in philanthropic funding for anti-aging research.
 Growing old with dignity is the one human health condition that everyone can identify with.
 And in greater numbers, as the demographic expands.

 Lydia is proud of having played both sides against the middle.
 She has negotiated with a highly popular on-line journal, Sickspan Compressed.
 They are paying her a commission (plus travel expenses) to write a layperson's summary of current hot topics in aging research, within a narrative arc of AAG's illustrious 75-year history.
-Separately, Lydia struck a bargain with the AAG to waive her registration fee, in return for the publicity the organization will receive when her report is published at Sickspancompressed.com.
+Separately, Lydia struck a bargain with the AAG to waive her registration fee, in return for the publicity the organization will receive when her report is published at Sickspancompressed.org.
 That in turn involves Lydia participating in a separate meeting in which Agarwal will be joined by his two co-organizers.
 She has made it clear in email exchanges she is not familiar with the scientists at this meeting.
-Consequently, the three of them should identify the most important speakers, and explain the significance of their new discoveries for a lay readership.
+Consequently, the three of them have been asked to identify the most important speakers, and explain the significance of their new discoveries for a lay readership.
 In other words, they are to be unwitting authors of much of her article.
 She said it would be in the AAG's best interests.

-An elevator takes Lydia to the lobby on the first floor, which connects to a wide hallway that pays homage to 1930’s Hollywood Regency décor.
+An elevator takes Lydia down to the lobby on the first floor, which connects to a wide hallway that pays homage to 1930’s Hollywood Regency décor.
 The corridor stretches the entire, city block length of the building.
 Lydia passes under coffered, plasterwork ceilings and tiered, crystal chandeliers.
 Bulky wooden beams, garnished with dental molding, rest on an honor guard of square pillars.
 She passes tall ferns in bronze-glazed urns.
 Tucked between each pair of columns are alcoves, each individually staged with either New Deal murals, period furniture, or historical photographs.
 The marble floor is interspaced with squares of mosaic patterning.

 A phone call interrupts her saunter through a century-old era.
 She knows it is unlikely to be spam, because she is using a recently purchased burner.
 The call might be important.